 Cross said Target reported that nothing was stolen from the Fenton store.
 The suspects gained entry by breaking two glass doors, which have since been replaced.

 The lieutenant could not provide more details or identities about the suspects other than these three men were from the Grand Rapids area.
-One suspect is a juvenile.

 Multiple Target stores across Michigan have been broken into in recent days.
 Cross said it is too early to determine if the suspects arrested Monday are responsible for the other Target break-ins.

 Fenton police were assisted by officers from Linden, Grand Blanc Township, Metro Authority, Flint City, Flint Township, Argentine Township, Mt.
 Morris Township, Brighton, Green Oak Township, Michigan State Police, and deputies from Genesee, Livingston and Oakland County sheriff’s offices.
 Genesee and Livingston County Central Dispatch Centers also assisted.